-However, nearly 80 per cent of the genetic datasets used to inform the development and use of precision therapies are collected from white Western populations, with less than 5 per cent of available data accounting for more than 60 per cent of the world’s population.
+However, nearly 80 per cent of the genetic datasets used to inform the development and use of precision therapies are collected from populations with European ancestries, with less than 5 per cent of available data accounting for more than 60 per cent of the world’s population.

 This failure to take global genetic diversity into account means that people with more diverse genetic backgrounds are missing out on potentially life-saving advances and could even be harmed by ineffective or inappropriate treatments.

 Global Gene Corp has been working to solve the issue of global genomic diversity, collecting and analysing genetic datasets from populations all over the world, applying innovative analytics to develop insights for healthcare and pharmaceutical research that will bring precision medicine to a truly global market.

 After fruitful joint discussions, the company has now established a collaboration with the Government and the University of Namibia to develop a national genomics initiative, aiming to study the genetic makeup of the Namibian population and use these data to develop relevant precision medicine approaches.
 There are additional plans to build a Centre of Excellence in Genomics in Namibia to improve skills and training in this fast-growing area of healthcare research.

 Namibia sits within the region of Africa that is widely believed to be the home of the world’s most ancient human race.
 Today’s population of 2.1 million consists of more than 10 different tribes and ethnic groups, all of which are likely to have their own genetic variations that influence health, disease and response to treatment.